openvinotoolkit/open_model_zoo/demos/super_resolution_demo/README.md

     -h                      Print a usage message.
     -i "<path>"             Required.
 Path to an image.
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
     -d "<device>"           Optional.
-Specify the target device to infer on (CPU, GPU, FPGA, HDDL or MYRIAD).
+Specify the target device to infer on (the list of available devices is shown below).
+Default value is CPU.
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for the specified device.
-    -niter "<integer>"      Optional.
-Number of iterations.
-Default value is 1 -pc                     Optional.
-Enable per-layer performance report
+    -show                   Optional.
+Show processed images.
+Default value is false.

 ```